Cosmo5G/s1n_carryandhideintrunk/README.md

 Join the S1nScripts community on Discord at [discord.gg/4gtdmjuN3Q](https://discord.gg/4gtdmjuN3Q).

 ## 🌟 Features
-- 🤝 Carry other players using ox_target
+- 🤝 Carry other players using ox_target or qb-target
 - 🚘 Put players in vehicle trunks
 - 🕵️ Hide in vehicle trunks yourself
 - 🔄 Full synchronization between players with animations